Competitive prices for top quality

 ✅ Deep red stems and dark green leaves – decorative and edible

-✅ Early maturing and long-lasting harvest – harvestable 6–8 weeks after sowing and continuous harvest possible
+✅ Early ripening and long-lasting harvest – harvestable 6–8 weeks after sowing and continuous harvesting possible

-✅ Versatile in the kitchen – raw, steamed, baked or processed in smoothies
+✅ Versatile in the kitchen – raw, steamed, baked, or incorporated into smoothies

-✅ Winter hardy and robust – resistant to light frost
+✅ Hardy and robust – resistant to light frost

-✅ Productive and tasty – sturdy leaves and stems for various dishes
+✅ Productive and flavorful – sturdy leaves and stems for various dishes

 With Rhubarb Chard, you bring a colorful, productive, and flavorful vegetable into your garden that is both visually and culinary appealing.